 Famous Shopping Streets in London

 It’s all too easy to shop from your sofa these days.
-Browse, click and the Hermes person delivers it to your door.
+Browse, click and the Evri person delivers it to your door.
 But there’s something about the experience of real-life London shopping.
 You know, walking down a high street, looking in shop windows, and wandering through boutiques, department stores and everything in between.
-Christmas is definitely one of those times.
+Christmas is definitely one of those times for in-person retail therapy.

 But which are the best shopping streets in London?